weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 1. You should still be logged into LON-EX1; if necessary, log in as the **Administrator** with a password of **Pa55w.rd**.

-2. In your **Internet Explorer** browser, you should have the two **Exchange admin center** (EAC) tabs open from the earlier task in this exercise – one for the on-premises EAC and one for the EAC for Exchange Online.
+2. In your **Edge browser** browser, you should have the two **Exchange admin center** (EAC) tabs open from the earlier task in this exercise – one for the on-premises EAC and one for the EAC for Exchange Online.

 	- The first EAC tab should be titled **send connectors – Microsoft Exchange.** This is the on-premises EAC.
 Select this tab and note that in the left-hand side of the blue bar at the top of the page, it displays **Enterprise** and **Office 365**.
 This will help you identify this as the on-premises EAC.